kkousek/kkousek.github.io/README.md

 ## Next steps: who knows?

-This will be an adventure…for everyone.
+This will be an adventure…for everyone. :smiling_imp:

+**When you read this, clap your hands**